nautobot/nautobot/README.md

 Nautobot is a Network Source of Truth and Network Automation Platform.

 > Nautobot was initially developed as a fork of NetBox (v2.10.4).
-NetBox was originally developed by Jeremy Stretch at Digital Ocean and the NetBox Community.
+NetBox was originally developed by Jeremy Stretch at DigitalOcean and the NetBox Community.

 Python framework with a [PostgreSQL](https://www.postgresql.org/) database.